Senior Software Engineer - Parallel Computing Systems

 Required Skills & Competences ?

-GitHub @ 4 Algorithms @ 4 Distributed Systems @ 4 Communication @ 4 Parallel Programming @ 4 Performance Optimization @ 4 CUDA @ 4 GPU @ 4Details
+Algorithms @ 4 Distributed Systems @ 4 Communication @ 4 Parallel Programming @ 4 Performance Optimization @ 4 PyTorch @ 4 CUDA @ 7 GPU @ 4Details

-Do you have expertise in CUDA kernel optimization, C++ systems programming, or compiler infrastructure?
-Join NVIDIA's nvFuser team to build the next-generation fusion compiler that automatically optimizes deep learning models for workloads scaling to thousands of GPUs!
-We're looking for engineers who excel at parallel programming and systems-level performance work and want to directly impact the future of AI compilation.
+Join NVIDIA's nvFuser team to build the next-generation fusion compiler that automatically optimizes deep learning models for workloads scaling to thousands of GPUs.
+This role focuses on compiler technology, systems-level performance, and parallel programming to improve GPU performance for AI workloads.

 Responsibilities